6 Shareholders’ participation rights

 6.2 Statutory quorum

 At the General Meeting of Shareholders, a quorum is present if half of the share capital is represented.
 The Board of Directors can decide to permit shareholders to vote their shares by post or by means of electronic communication prior to the General Meeting.
-If a shareholder votes his shares in this manner prior to the General Meeting, his share capital is regarded as being represented for the purpose of constituting a quorum.
+If a shareholder votes their shares in this manner prior to the General Meeting, their share capital is regarded as being represented for the purpose of constituting a quorum.
 If a quorum is not constituted, a further General Meeting of Shareholders has to be convened within two weeks that makes decisions irrespective of the represented shares, unless otherwise prescribed by mandatory laws and statutes.